Talwinder Singh Parmar

 Talwinder Singh Parmar (or Hardev Singh Parmar; 26 February 1944 – 15 October 1992) was a Sikh militant and the mastermind of the 1985 Air India Flight 182 bombing, which killed 329 people.
 It was the worst single incident of aviation terrorism in history until the September 11 attacks in the United States.
 In addition, another bomb was meant to explode aboard Air India Flight 301 in Japan the same day, but it exploded while the plane was still grounded, killing two people.
-Parmar was also the founder, leader, and jathedar (head) of Babbar Khalsa International (BKI), better known as Babbar Khalsa, a Sikh militant group involved in the Khalistan movement.
+Parmar was also the founder, leader, and jathedar of Babbar Khalsa International (BKI), a Sikh militant group involved in the Khalistan movement.
+He expanded BKI internationally into Canada and Germany.

-Talwinder was accused of founding Babbar Khalsa International along with Sukhdev Singh Babbar in 1978, and leading Babbar Khalsa in Canada.

 In 1981, he was accused by India of killing 2 Punjab Police officers and was arrested in 1983 in West Germany.
+In an interview with Des Pardes Parmar would admit involvement in the murder of Lala Jagat Narian and numerous Nirankaris.
 He was released in 1984 after which he immediately returned to Canada.

-After the bombing of Air India Flight 182 in 1985, Parmar returned to India and was allegedly killed in a gun fight with Punjab Police on 15 October 1992.
+Parmar orchestrated the bombing of Air India Flight 182, killing 329, and an attempted bombing of Air India Flight 301, killing 2 bag handlers.
+While out on bail, in relation to the Air India bombing, Parmar would be arrested in connection to a planned bombing of an Air India plane in New York in 1986.
+He would flee to Pakistan in 1988 and was allegedly killed in a gun fight with Punjab Police on 15 October 1992.
 He was later named as the mastermind of the 1985 Air India bombing.

 Early life

 Talwinder Singh Parmar was born in a Sikh family of village Panchhat, Kapurthala, Punjab, India on 26 February 1944.
 He immigrated to Canada in May 1970, and became a naturalized citizen of Canada.
+Parmar would marry and have 3 children by 1978.

 Militancy

-As per The Tribune, Talwinder Singh Parmar and Sukhdev took the pledge to take revenge on the Sant Nirankari Mission, a sub-sect of the Nirankari sect of Sikhism.
-The pledge followed the 1978 Sikh–Nirankari clash, which saw 13 Sikh killed and 150 injured, Nirankari were also expelled by the Akal Takht out of the Sikh fold. resulting in Sukhdev founding the organization Babbar Khalsa along with Talwinder Singh Parmar with the objective to secede from India and form the state of Khalistan for Sikhs.
-Babbar Khalsa's first goals were to kill the Nirankari head and the "Nirankari Seven Stars" who were the Sant Nirankari version of the Panj Pyare.
+As per The Tribune, Parmar and Sukhdev Singh took the pledge to take revenge on the Sant Nirankari Mission, a sub-sect of the Nirankari sect of Sikhism.
+The pledge followed the 1978 Sikh–Nirankari clash, which saw 13 Sikh killed and 150 injured, Nirankari were also expelled by the Akal Takht out of the Sikh fold.
+Sukhdev founded the organization Babbar Khalsa International (BKI) along with Parmar with the objective to secede from India and form the state of Khalistan for Sikhs.
+Babbar Khalsa's first goals were to kill Nirankaris indiscriminately, including the Nirankari head and the "Nirankari Seven Stars" who were the Sant Nirankari version of the Panj Pyare.

-Talwinder Singh Parmar became Babbar Khalsa's leader in Canada in 1979.
-After Parmar's return to Canada in 1984 following his incarceration in West Germany for a year, he embarked on a nationwide tour to establish himself as the pro-leading Khalistani Sikh.
-On 15 July 1984, Talwinder Singh Parmar strongly urged Sikhs to "unite, fight and kill" in order to punish the Indian government for the June 1984 Operation Blue Star.

-Early militancy

-Babbar Khalsa members killed a Thanedar in Ghul Khurd and Master Darshan in Kot Shameer for alleged crimes against Sikhs.